Card sleight of hand

 When a cardician (a sleight-of-hand artist specializing in playing cards) performs his secret move well, it looks like an ordinary, natural, and innocent gesture or change in hand-position or body posture.

 Magicians commonly use card sleight of hand in close-up magic and street magic intimate settings where the audience can pay close attention to the magician’s movements.
-The close proximity also allows the audience to rule out the possibility of gimmicks or planted audience members.
+The close proximity allows the audience to rule out the possibility of gimmicks or planted audience members.

 Close-up magic features Sleight of hand coin tricks, card tricks, rope tricks, thimbles, wooden matches, and other items easily manipulated.